DrMint/Okuma-Reader/README.md

 - Not having to write the number of pages in the config.json
 - More plexibility per chapter
 - Ability to give a name to each chapter
-- In double-page mode, when a chapter cut in between two pages (one chapter ends on the left and another starts on the right), show both pages even though they are from two different chapters.
 - Page turning animation?!
 - A main page to showcase all available books
 - A Download page/chapter/book buttons?
 That would also open-up the idea of making it an offline Progressive Web App